andreazanetti92/Nuboj.Archiver.ETL/Readme.md

 is already coded.
 If none of the previous is provided, the program will set start and end datetime to previous day from 00:00 to 23:00.

-As part of the logic to avoid data duplication every project when has finished his job will create a file name denominated {start-nameoftheproject}
+As part of the logic to avoid data duplication every project when has finished his job will create a file name denominated {start-nameoftheproject.txt}
 (Ex: start-saver.txt) into the DATA_FOLDER.

-The docker compose contains also a postgres and pgadmin service.
+In the first version of the software take a long time running (above 13 mins only the transferer) now thanks to parallel task and db bulk ops take more or less 3:30 mins.